sooffia/T1A2-API-Webserver/README.md

     - Users Relationship:
         - Description: Each task is associated with one user
         - Implementation: This is implemented with a foreign key 'user_id' in the 'Tasks' model, linked to the 'id' field in the 'Users' model.
-        - Back_populates: This relationship uses the 'back_populates' condition for synchronization between models.
+        - Back_populates: This relationship uses the 'back_populates' condition for synchronisation between models.
     - Aid to Database Implementation: By linking tasks to users, this relationship ensures that tasks are correctly assigned and managed by the right users.
 It facilitates the retrieval of user-specific tasks and enhances user-task management within the application.

     - Comments Relationship: